 One of the biggest soccer tournaments in the world, the Summer Games tournament is unique in that it features both a men’s and women’s competition.
 While the tournament dates way back to 1900 for the men, the women’s competition wasn’t introduced until 1996.
 With both winners decided in just over 2 weeks, it’s an action-packed tournament and lots of fun to watch.
 It’s also one of few sports at the Summer Games that allows guests to see events outside of the host city.
 In 2020, soccer matches will be played in 6 Summer Games venues, including host city Tokyo.

 Our favorite thing about the Summer Games Soccer Tournament is that it affords fans the opportunity to see more than just soccer.
 At the 2021 Summer Games in Tokyo, soccer fans will have the opportunity to supplement their experience with 32 other sports.
 Not only is it an incredible soccer experience, it’s one of the biggest sporting events in the world, hosted in one of the most fascinating countries on the planet.

 UEFA Champions League

 Another of the world’s best soccer tournaments, the UEFA Champions League sees the top clubs in Europe battle it out to earn the European Champion Clubs’ Cup.
 As the most watched annual sporting event in the world, it’s incredibly popular not just in Europe but around the globe.
 With over 60 years of history behind it, it continues to grow in popularity.

-The 2019 Champions League Final will take place in Madrid, Spain on June 1st 2019 and there’s never been a better reason to visit this historic city.
-Spain has dominated this event recently with Real Madrid holding the title of defending champs.
+The 2021 Champions League Final will take place in Istanbul, Turkey on May 29th 2021 and there’s never been a better reason to visit this historic city.
+Ataturk Olympic Stadium will make an excellent host for the 2021 Champions League Final.
 Regardless of who wins it all this year, we know this will be one exciting tournament.

 UEFA European Championship